Tony Chickillo

-Anthony Paul Chickillo (born July 8, 1960) is an American former professional football defensive lineman who played three seasons in the National Football League (NFL) with the San Diego Chargers and New York Jets.
-He was selected by the Tampa Bay Buccaneers in the fifth round of the 1983 NFL draft after playing college football at the University of Miami.
+Anthony Paul Chickillo (born July 8, 1960) is an American former professional football player who was a defensive lineman for three seasons in the National Football League (NFL) with the San Diego Chargers and New York Jets.
+He was selected by the Tampa Bay Buccaneers in the fifth round of the 1983 NFL draft after playing college football for the Miami Hurricanes.
 Chickillo also played in the Arena Football League (AFL).

 Early life and college

 Anthony Paul Chickillo was born on July 8, 1960, in Miami, Florida.
 He attended Southwest Miami High School in Miami.

-Chickillo was a four-year letterman for the Miami Hurricanes of the University of Miami from 1979 to 1982.
+Chickillo was a four-year letterman for the Hurricanes of the University of Miami from 1979 to 1982.
 He earned Associated Press first-team All-South Independent honors his senior year in 1982.